raywilfong/Stm8Template/README.md

 ## About:
 This template is designed for quick startup of STM8 Microcontroller development projects in CLion.
 It uses current best practices from JetBrains related to configuration of external compilers.
-It was designed for development in Linux environment, but it should work in Windows (WSL?) with tweaks.
+It was originally configured for development in Linux environments, but I also added WSL instructions for use with Windows 11.
+For WSL, CLion is running using the JetBrains Gateway into the WSL instance.

 ## Instructions for use
 1. Install each of the **Components** below